atinfinity/trt-infer-example-cpp/README.md

 - JetPack 5.1.2
 - TensorRT 8.5.2

-And, I used `onnxruntime` to compare result.
+And, I used `onnxruntime` to compare the result between ONNX Runtime and TensorRT.

 - onnxruntime-gpu 1.15.1
   - <https://elinux.org/Jetson_Zoo#ONNX_Runtime>